-TO APPROVE, ON A NON-BINDING, ADVISORY BASIS, THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS, AS DISCLOSED IN THIS PROXY STATEMENT
+TO APPROVE, ON A NON-BINDING, ADVISORY BASIS, THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS.
+AS DISCLOSED IN THIS PROXY STATEMENT

-What am I voting on?A non-binding vote, known as "say-on-pay," to approve the 2023 compensation of our named executive officers.Vote recommendation:"FOR" the approval of our 2023 named executive officer compensation.Vote required:A majority of the votes cast on the proposal.Effect of abstentions:None.Effect of broker non-votes:None.
+What am I voting on?
+A non-binding vote, known as "say-on-pay," to approve the 2023 compensation of our named executive officers.

+Vote recommendation: "FOR" the approval of our 2023 named executive officer compensation.

+Effect of abstentions: None.
+Effect of broker non-votes: None.

-In accordance with Section 14A of the Exchange Act, we are asking our stockholders to vote on a non-binding advisory basis, commonly referred to as "sayon-pay", to approve the compensation paid to our named executive officers as disclosed in the compensation tables and the related narrative disclosure contained in this proxy statement.
+In accordance with Section 14A of the Exchange Act, we are asking our stockholders to vote on a non-binding advisory basis, commonly referred to as "say-on-pay", to approve the compensation paid to our named executive officers as disclosed in the compensation tables and the related narrative disclosure contained in this proxy statement.
 The board of directors has adopted, consistent with the stockholders' vote on the matter in 2023, a policy of providing for annual "say-on-pay" votes until the next vote on the frequency of such advisory votes, which is currently expected to occur at the 2029 annual meeting of stockholders.
 This "say-on-pay" vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies, and practices described in this proxy statement.